inscreen/vscode-mjml/README.md

 -   Inline errors (squiggle underlines).
 Linter based on [atom-linter-mjml](https://github.com/mjmlio/atom-linter-mjml).
 -   Export HTML file from MJML.
 -   Copy the result HTML to clipboard.
--   Take a screenshot of the rendered MJML document.
--   Send email with Nodemailer or Mailjet.
 -   Code snippets for MJML.
 Based on [mjml-syntax](https://github.com/mjmlio/mjml-syntax).
--   Fetch official templates.
-Based on [mjml-app](https://github.com/mjmlio/mjml-app).
 -   Beautify MJML code.
--   Migrate a template from MJML 3 to MJML 4.
 -   MJML syntax highlight.
 Based on [mjml-syntax](https://github.com/mjmlio/mjml-syntax).
--   Built-in MJML documentation with `Try it live` support.

 ## It looks like this